mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ## Measurement Model
-The first question is how to obtain measurement data, specifically values.
-These can either be predefined or generated artificially.
-This example explores different approaches for defining measurement data.
+The first question is how to obtain measurement values.
+They can be predefined or generated artificially.
+This example explores both approaches.

-One way to obtain measurement data is by solving the power system to determine exact electrical quantities, which will serve as the source for measurements.
-More precisely, AC power flow analysis is used to compute voltages and powers, and these exact values are then used to generate measurement data.
+One way to obtain measurement values is to solve the power system and use the resulting electrical quantities as measurement sources.
+Here, AC power flow computes voltages and powers, and these exact values are then used to generate measurements.

-To begin, let us initialize the measurement variable:
+We begin by initializing the measurement variable:
 ```@example acStateEstimation
 monitoring = measurement(system)
 nothing # hide